LaDilettante/minimal-mistakes/_posts/2018-06-18-dota-carry-concepts.md

 ### Against a tough lane

 If you face a tough lane, either solo or dual, you can't freely dictate the lane equilibrium as above.
 (Indeed, if the enemy offlaner is not zoned out by your support, he has exactly the same toolkit as you do to manipulate the lane equilibrium.)
-In this case, you can't stop the offlaners from getting farm and exp.
+In this case, you can't stop the offlaners from getting farm and experience.
 Instead, focus on getting your own farm, using creep aggro to draw enemy creeps towards you, making it easier to last hit.
 (Nothing can stop you from doing this because the enemy can't aggro his own creeps.)
 BSJ explains how to:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MDtYOGjzRVc?start=234" frameborder="0" allowfullscreen></iframe>